Arkopravo Patra

 Venue Significance:

-Khanov funded construction through donations from those he treated as a healer—claiming to see up to 300 patients daily for addictions and various diseases.
+Khanov funded construction through donations from those he treated as a healer.
 Today, his brother Ilgiz continues the work, meaning the temple remains perpetually unfinished—a building that will never be completed, much like the art it hosts.
+To exhibit here is to participate in an ongoing spiritual construction site.

 February 2022